 Daily checking of glucose levels cannot be stressed enough!
 How will you know how your daily routines (such as eating habits,etc.) are affecting your levels unless you check?
 Ask your HCP for their recommendations concerning timing and frequency of testing.
 Have a plan for high or low readings and also for sick days.

 Guess what?
 Everyone you meet will tell you how you should eat for diabetes.
 Better plan: ask your HCP for a referral to a Registered Dietitian (RD).
 This professional has the education and training to provide you with an individualized meal plan based on your personal preferences.
 This is a key part of living with diabetes!

 Everyone has stress, but not everyone finds a way to cope.
 Stress can negatively affect your glucose levels making good control challenging.
 Find your outlet for stress through exercise, art, music- the list is as long as your talents.
 Managing stress means taking extra time for yourself to "recharge".

 Step 1 in developing an exercise routine is always a visit to your HCP for their advice on exercise specifics.
 You may be limited by arthritis or other health concerns.
 Ask for a referral to a Physical Therapist for help with a good exercise routine that will minimize stress on your joints yet build muscle which will help controlling glucose levels.
 Even armchair exercises can provide benefits to your health.

 Keep Your Medical Appointments- Avoid relying on the internet or your friends instead of seeing your HCP.
 Recommendations change often and you will need to be seen on a regular basis.
 Diabetes can affect every organ in your body, so frequent exams are important to catch small issues before they turn into big problems.

 Speaking of catching problems early, have your feet checked by your HCP at each visit.
 The National Diabetes Education Program has a detailed online booklet- “Take Care of Your Feet for a Lifetime” which will help you get started.

 Many people with diabetes also have high blood pressure which can lead to heart attack and stroke if not controlled properly.
 Be sure to get your blood pressure checked regularly as recommended by your doctor.
 High blood pressure has also been linked to kidney disease.

 Having diabetes doubles your risk for heart attack or stroke!
-Check out the full scoop at American Diabetes Association's article Diabetes and Heart Health – What’s the Connection?
+Check out the full scoop at American Diabetes Association's article Know Diabetes by Heart.